Hundreds limp out of besieged Syria jihadist enclave - Journal du Cameroun

 The deluge of fire unleashed by SDF artillery and coalition air strikes at the weekend appears to have broken the determination of some families.

-Syrians, Iraqis and jihadists who travelled to the “caliphate” from France, Finland and other countries turned themselves in to Kurdish troops.
+Syrians, Iraqis and jihadists who travelled to the “caliphate” from France, Finland and other countries turned themselves in to Kurdish forces.

-“There’s still lots of people inside,” said Safia, a 24-year-old Belgian woman who was among those trucked out by the SDF on Tuesday, adding that her French husband was still inside.
+“There’s still lots of people inside,” said Safia, a 24-year-old Belgian woman among those trucked out by the SDF on Tuesday, adding that her French husband was among them.

-Western forces from the US-led coalition — which also includes France, one of the main purveyors of foreign fighters to IS — could be seen looking for wanted individuals among the new arrivals.
+Western forces from the US-led coalition — which also includes France, one of the main sources of foreign IS fighters — searched for wanted individuals among the new arrivals.

 On Tuesday, the wife of French jihadist Jean-Michel Clain confirmed her husband had been killed in Baghouz, days after his brother Fabien.